-The Patterson House has been included on the City of Vaughan's Register of Buildings of Architectural and Historical Value for architectural and historical reasons and is one of the most significant structures in Vaughan.
+The Patterson House has been included on the City of Vaughan's Register of Buildings of Architectural and Historical Value for architectural and historical reasons and is a significant property in Vaughan.

 The cultural heritage value of the property known as 1078 Major Mackenzie Drive W meets the criteria set out by the Ontario Heritage Act under Province of Ontario Regulation 9/06 for the categories of design/physical, historical/associative and contextual value.